Threshold and quasi-stationary distribution for the SIS model on networks: Approximating the SIS model

 Hence, we are again left with a set of self-consistent equations that we can solve by iteration.
 We alternately find $P_{ij}$ for all connected pairs $(i,j)$ by solving the linear equation in Eq.~\eqref{eq:transition_eq} and then we update our estimates of $\phi_{ji}^x$ using Eq.~\eqref{eq:message_eq}.

 The extra $S$ states effectively track how recently a node was infectious.
 At very short times after moving from infectious back to susceptible, a node will likely be in state $S^{(K)}$.
 At longer times, if it has not been reinfected, it will eventually decay back to $S^{(1)}$.

-The value of $\gamma$, i.e., the rate at which $S^{(x+1)}$ decays to $S^{(x)}$, is somewhat arbitrary.
-The ``clock'' of states $S^{(x)}$ measures the time at a resolution inversely proportional to $\gamma$.
-On the other hand, the maximum time that these $K$ states can record in this sense is proportional to $K/\gamma$.
+Which $S$ state a node is in thus acts like a noisy clock that ``ticks'' from $S^{(x+1)}$ to $S^{(x)}$ at rate $\gamma$.
+More precisely, the time taken to decay from $S^{(x+\gamma t)}$ to $S^{(x)}$ is a (Gamma distributed) random variable with mean $t$, while the variance is $t / \gamma$.
+Hence the ``clock'' measures time at a resolution inversely proportional to $\gamma$ and the maximum time that these $K$ states can record in this sense is $K/\gamma$.